 One of its biggest uses, however, is in enhancing what materials you can access on your computer (within legal limits, of course).
 You can override blocked sites software, set up an allowance for certain sites you frequent, visit sites in foreign countries such as for China, download outside content, bypass security controls, and make web requests to other servers.

 Basically, it is the proxy that puts the power and control right in your hands, without you having to ever think twice about it.
 It takes the complication out of web browsing, to make the process incredibly seamless and seemingly eﬀortless and speedy.

 For a system that is so complex, it’s no wonder that there is also a complex system of different types of proxies.
 A proxy server could be used right on the user’s home computer, or will sometimes work between the user’s private computer and a system of proxies across the Internet.

-As such, there are a number of proxy types you are liable to come up against – transparent, forward, reverse, open, performance enhancing, anonymous and, of course, elite.
-These diﬀerent proxies each have their own sets of advantages and disadvantages, but we are here to talk about elite.
+As such, there are a number of proxy types you are liable to come up against – transparent, forward, reverse, open, performance-enhancing, anonymous and, of course, elite.
+These diﬀerent proxies each have their own sets of advantages and disadvantages, but we are here to talk about the elite proxy.